xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 By default, the command to be run in the container gets `/dev/null` as its standard input, so it cannot be an interactive shell like `bash`.
-To pass through standard input from the shell where you are running the command, use the `--terminal=tty` option:
+To pass through standard input from the shell where you are running the command, you can either use [developer mode][], use the `--terminal=tty` option:

 ```
 $ cd /builds/my-game
-$ /path/to/steamlibrary/steamapps/common/SteamLinuxRuntime_soldier/run \
+$ /path/to/steamlibrary/steamapps/common/SteamLinuxRuntime_sniper/run \
     --terminal=tty \
     -- \
     bash
 ```

-or export the environment variable `PRESSURE_VESSEL_TERMINAL=tty`.
+Exporting the environment variable `PRESSURE_VESSEL_TERMINAL=tty` is equivalent to using the `--terminal=tty` option.

 ### Running commands in the scout Steam Linux Runtime environment

-To run a game that was compiled for Steam Runtime 1 'scout', an extra step is needed: the `SteamLinuxRuntime` compatibility tool needs to make older libraries like `libssl.so.1.0.0` available to the game.
+Running a game that was compiled for Steam Runtime 1 'scout' in the scout-on-soldier container is similar to a pure soldier container, but an extra step is needed: the `SteamLinuxRuntime` compatibility tool needs to make older libraries like `libssl.so.1.0.0` available to the game.